 Canva is free, but you’ll find there are certain elements you’ll have to pay for, from icons, images, and other photos—but Canva states on their pricing that still means access to “hundreds of thousands of free photos and graphics.”

 Now, there is also Canva Pro, which is $9.95/month if billed yearly, or $12.95/month if billed by month.
 With Pro, you get everything the free membership level has, plus you can create a convenient brand kit, can resize designs, have access to more template and graphic images, and can upload your own fonts to Canva.

-(Here is my full answer to the question, “Is Canva Pro worth it?” if you needed more thoughts and details.)
+(Here is my full answer to the question, “How Much Does Canva Pro Cost?” if you need more thoughts and details.)